CloudBoost/docker/README.md

 The easiest is to use our `docker-compose.yml`.

-Make sure you have [docker-compose](http://docs.docker.com/compose/install/) installed, if not, install it using:
+Make sure you have [docker-compose](http://docs.docker.com/compose/install/) installed If you are using pip, install it using:
 ```
 pip install -U docker-compose
 ```